-Management at worldwide operations will identify and assess both potential and residual risks based on a specific risk model associated with the Group's strategic goals and define risk mitigation strategies.
+Management at worldwide operations will identify and assess both potential and residual risks based on a specific risk model associated with the Group's strategic goals as well as define risk mitigation strategies.

-More specifically, the Group's Chief Risk Officer is to first prioritise risk areas within the risk model based on the strategic goals and guidelines defined in the business plan (key value drivers) (such as raw materials/commodities, economic situation, exchange rates, technology innovation, customer portfolio balancing, competitor monitoring, etc.), and define reference economic-financial parameters to measure risks and their impact (impact on revenues, EBIT, cash flow, etc.) where applicable.
+More specifically, the Chief Risk Officer is to first prioritise risk areas within the risk model based on the Group’s strategic goals and guidelines (key value drivers) (such as raw materials/commodities, economic situation, exchange rates, technology innovation, customer portfolio balancing, competitor monitoring, etc.), and define reference economic-financial parameters to measure risks and their impact (impact on revenues, EBIT, etc.) where applicable.
 Managers at a business unit and local level are then required to validate/supplement exposure findings in the identified priority risk areas and submit risk mitigation plans to help complete the overall Sogefi Group ERM Report.
 This method ensures that the following elements are in place and kept constantly up to date:

 - target levels of exposure to priority risks;